 High School Teacher Job Description, Duties and Requirements

 High school teachers educate students in grades 9-12.
-They are required to have a bachelor's degree and must be licensed in order to teach in a public school.
-Read on to learn more about career and education information for prospective high school teachers.
+They typically specialize in a specific subject, like math or English.
+These professionals are generally required to have a bachelor's degree and state license in order to teach in a public school.
+However a master's degree is sometimes necessary.

 High school teachers can be influential in students' lives, since students will apply what they learn to their future endeavors.
 Though teaching can be rewarding, high school teachers may have challenging jobs when dealing with unmotivated or disruptive students.
 Stress can occur when facilities aren't up to standards, workloads become difficult to manage and teachers work more than 40 hours per week.